 - Keep your cardboard separate ~ Residents are asked to flatten cardboard and set it beside their recycling container in bundles no more than 1 metre by 1 metre by 30 centimeters.

 Top 10 Blue Box No-No's

 The following items don't belong in your blue box:

 1. Non acceptable plastics: styrofoam, plastic bags, film and other unmarked plastics, including plastic strapping, toys, vinyl siding, plastic pipes, pails with metal handles, cassette tapes with tapes still in them, foam cups, packing peanuts or packaging.

 2. Non acceptable glass: light bulbs, window glass, mirror glass, dishes and ceramics.
 Broken glass is dangerous for collection workers.
 For safety's sake, place in a sealed box labelled "Broken Glass."

 3. Non acceptable metals: aluminum siding, metal strapping, bicycle chain, tent poles, eavestrough, metal piping, scrap metal, pots and pans, utensils, small household appliances (curling irons, hair dryers, toasters, kettles) and coat hangers.

-4. Waste electronics: VCRs, cell phones, computers, TV, radios, etc. Go to www.recycleyourelectronics.ca for safe disposal options – or deliver them to the Township Landfill Site where e-waste is now collected, or Habitat for Humanity Restore located at 17335 Myers Road.
-They are now a depot for e-waste, batteries and recyclable ink toner products.
+4. Waste electronics: VCRs, cell phones, computers, TV, radios, etc. Go to www.recycleyourelectronics.ca for safe disposal options – or deliver them to the Township Landfill Site where e-waste is now collected.
+Also, Habitat for Humanity Restore located at 1400 Vincent Massey Drive, Cornwall is also a depot for e-waste, batteries and recyclable ink toner products.